-Applicant's Name: Tenant Yes No

-Account Holder's Name: Social Security # (last 4):

-Service Address: Date of Birth:

-Account Number: Phone:

-Number of person(s) in your household: (Proof of Record of Gross Annual Household Income for all person(s) in your (This is income before deductions.)

-• Can anyone else claim you as a dependent on his/her incom ne tax return?

-Which utility CARE program are you currently enrolled in?
-Southern California Edison (Please attach a copy of your most recent bill.)
-Southern California Gas

-Application acceptance period is November through June.
-No new service is established.
-Attach a copy of a government issued picture I.D. or veteral Attach copy of prior year's tax return, Social Security Statem.
-If you are a tenant, please attach copy of rental agreement lessee responsibility, which can be obtained at District office. ns military I.D. nent, wage statement, or other proof of income. t and have property owner complete the affidavit of

-Declaration and Self Certification Statement

-I declare that the information I have provided in this application agree to provide proof of income in a form requested by the Disqualify to receive rate assistance.
-I know that if I receive any rarequired to pay back the amount of assistance received. strict.
-I agree to inform the District if I no longer

-Account Holder Signature: Date:

-For District Use Only:

-Date Received and Initials: Please return application and

-Processed By: supporting documents to:

-Date Approved: Palmdale Water District

-Date Denied: 2029 E. Avenue Q
+Applicant's Name: Tenant Yes No Account Holder's Name: Social Security # (last 4): Service Address: Date of Birth: Account Number: Phone: Number of person(s) in your household: (Proof or Total Gross Annual Household Income for all person(s) in (This is income before deductions.) • Can anyone else claim you as a dependent on his/her inc Which utility CARE program are you currently enrolled in (Please attach a copy of your most recent bill.)
+Yes No ?
+Southern California Edison Southern California Gas Application acceptance period is November through June new service is established. e.
+New service applicants may apply at the time Attach a copy of a government issued picture I.D. or vete Attach copy of prior year's tax return, Social Security Stat If you are a tenant, please attach copy of rental agreement lessee responsibility, which can be obtained at District of ement, wage statement, or other proof of income. ent and have property owner complete the affidavit of Declaration and Self Certification Statement I declare that the information I have provided in this applicat agree to provide proof of income in a form requested by the qualify to receive rate assistance.
+I know that if I receive any required to pay back the amount of assistance received.
+District.
+I agree to inform the District if I no longer Account Holder Signature: Date: For District Use Only: Date Received and Initials: Please return application and supporting documents to: Processed By: Palmdale Water District Date Approved: Date Denied: 2029 E. Avenue Q Palmdale, CA 93550